BilalAhmadKhanKhattak/CppNotes/README.md

 - Each folder contains example code files and a README with explanations.
 - Users can compile and run the examples using a C++ compiler (e.g., g++) to see the concepts in action.

 I Programmed all the codes, but for understanding especially .txt files, I copied stuff to make it easier.
-Precisely, I myself need sometime, some prog lang refresh!
+Precisely, I myself need sometime, some prog lang refresh! -BILRED

+# CONTRIBUTORS
+- [Huzaifa Ashfaq](https://github.com/InYourMAchine) - Made significant contributions to sorting and enhancing information in our repository. 🙌
+- [Bilal Ahmad Khan AKA Mr. BILRED](https://github.com/BilalAhmadKhanKhattak) - Owner Of this repository, but the other contributor brought this repository to a whole new level